New model structures for Algebraic Quantum Field Theory

-By Lemma \ref{lem_ColocalEquivalences}, the functor $\ell^*\colon \Qft_{\textup{w}\Srect}(\Crect^{\perp})\to \Qft(\Crect^{\perp})$ preserves the class of equivalences in Theorem \ref{thm_ExistenceOfExtensionModelAndProperties}.
-Hence, we have the corresponding Quillen pair between cellularizations, $\Qft^{\Crect_{\diamond}}(\Crect^{\perp})\rightleftarrows\Qft_{\textup{w}\Srect}^{\Crect_{\diamond}}(\Crect^{\perp})$.
+By Lemma \ref{lem_ColocalEquivalences}, the functor $\ell^*\colon \Qft_{\h\Srect}(\Crect^{\perp})\to \Qft(\Crect^{\perp})$ preserves the class of equivalences in Theorem \ref{thm_ExistenceOfExtensionModelAndProperties}.
+Hence, we have the corresponding Quillen pair between cellularizations, $\Qft^{\Crect_{\diamond}}(\Crect^{\perp})\rightleftarrows\Qft_{\h\Srect}^{\Crect_{\diamond}}(\Crect^{\perp})$.

-Taking account of the universal property of the localization, it remains to check that the set $\mathcal{S}$ is sent to equivalences in $\Qft_{\textup{w}\Srect}^{\Crect_{\diamond}}(\Crect^{\perp})$.
+Taking into account the universal property of the localization, it remains to check that the set $\mathcal{S}$ is sent to equivalences in $\Qft_{\h\Srect}^{\Crect_{\diamond}}(\Crect^{\perp})$.
 The same argument given in Theorem \ref{thm_ComparisonWeakTimeSliceModels} shows that this is the case.

 Once constructed the Quillen pair of the statement, proving that it is a Quillen equivalence boils down to showing that it induces an equivalence of homotopy categories.
-This follows from the equivalences
+This follows from the fact following facts: \begin{itemize} \item On the one hand, $\Ho \mathsf{L}_{\mathcal{S}}\Qft^{\Crect_{\diamond}}(\Crect^{\perp})$ is equivalent to the homotopy category of its fibrant objects with equivalences between them being the class of maps